-- listen to what is being said without displaying shock or disbelief; - accept what is being said; - allow the child to talk freely; - reassure the child whilst not promising them that it will be ok or that it might not be possible to keep; - never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child; - reassure him or her that what has happened is not his or her fault; - stress that it was the right thing to tell; - listen, only asking questions when necessary to clarify;
+- Listen to what is being said without displaying shock or disbelief - Accept what is being said - Allow the child to talk freely - Reassure the child whilst not promising them that it will be ok or that it might not be possible to keep - Never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child - Reassure him or her that what has happened is not his or her fault - Stress that it was the right thing to tell - Listen, only asking questions when necessary to clarify - Not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Make a written record but do not ask the child to write their own account (see Record Keeping); and - Pass the information to the Designated Safeguarding Lead without delay using the record procedures outlined in section 13.
+Where possible all information should be shared using My Concern.
+Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 8.2), and tell the DSL as soon as possible that you have done so.

-&lt;sup>4 https://www.mktogether.co.uk/wp-content/uploads/2020/09/fv\MK-Levels-of-Need-July-2020.pdf
+&lt;sup>5 fv\MK-Levels-of-Need-July-2020.pdf (mktogether.co.uk)